 Pat has been with Finegold Alexander for over 47 years and has extensive experience with a variety of building and project types.
 He has considerable expertise in developing feasibility studies and design options solutions for design and engineering challenges associated with renovation, historic preservation and restoration, adaptive-use projects and the integration of new additions with existing buildings.
 He was instrumental to Finegold Alexander’s work to restore and renovate the Ellis Island Museum of Immigration and countless other historically significant projects and National Register properties.

 Pat is a long-time advocate and expert in sustainable design.
-He recently led the feasibility and schematic study for a Net Zero option for Lowell Justice Center in Lowell, MA which is nearing completion and is on track to achieve LEED Platinum Certification.
+He recently led the feasibility and schematic study for a Net Zero option for Lowell Justice Center in Lowell, MA which achieved LEED Platinum Certification.
 He also designed his own home in 1972 and has made it an evolving lab for sustainable initiatives including the incorporation of wind power, and solar hydronic and PV systems.
 Outside of the office, Pat is an avid photographer—his talents shine through the photographs he takes on his worldly trips!

 American Institute of Architects

 Life Trustee of the USS Constitution Museum